 Teachers will keep records of which pupils return their homework so that they can feed this into teacher parent meetings.
+Teachers will contact parents if homework is not being completed as per this policy.

 CROSS CURRICULAR LINKS

 Homework may refer to areas of the curriculum other than the core subjects.
 However, an emphasis on English and maths work is essential.